-- 58. It is good practice for the investigator to meet with the student and they should do so at the earliest opportunity.
-The student should be given notice of the meeting and provided with sufficient information to allow them to respond to the allegation(s), and a copy of the relevant procedure at that time.
-The student should also be told how to access advice and support, for example from the students' union, and who can accompany them to the meeting.
-It is good practice to provide the student with a note of the meeting but it will not normally need to be a full transcript. - 59.
-It is essential to be clear about exactly what is being investigated to ensure that both the staff member and student understand the purpose and scope of the investigation and the possible outcomes.
-The member of staff investigating the case may talk to staff or other students and consider documents and other evidence.
-If the allegation has been made by another student, it is good practice for the investigator to also meet with the student making the allegation promptly in order to clarify the facts and explain the remit of the investigation and to answer any questions. - 60.
-The staff member will produce a report based on their investigations which outlines the process followed, the information gathered, and their conclusions.
+- 135. It is essential to be clear about exactly what is being investigated to ensure that both the investigator and student understand the purpose and scope of the investigation and the possible outcomes.
+The investigator of the case may talk to staff or other students and consider documents and other evidence.
+If the allegation has been made by another student, it is good practice for the investigator to also meet with the student making the allegation promptly in order to clarify the facts and explain the remit of the investigation and to answer any questions. - 136.
+The investigator should produce a report based on their investigations which outlines the process followed, the information gathered, and their conclusions.
 The student or their representative should receive copies of the information obtained during the investigation, a copy of the investigation report and information about the next steps in the process.
-The student should also be made aware of who they can contact with any queries about the progress of the case. - 61.
-The staff member may refer their report to another senior member(s) of staff for a decision to be agreed, or to a disciplinary panel.
+The student should also be made aware of who they can contact with any queries about the progress of the case. - 137.
+The investigator may refer their report to another senior member(s) of staff for a decision to be agreed, or to a disciplinary panel.